Soben713/Twizhoosh/developers.md

 permalink: /developers/
 ---

-## How to Contribute
+# Developer's Guide
+If you are already using Twizhoosh, you may be encouraged to contribute something back to it.
+In fact that is why Twizhoosh was made.
+You could:

+- Implement a new script
+- Find bugs or typos
+- Fix bugs
+- Translate an existing script to a new language
+- Help us complete the documentations

+This document explains how to implement new scripts and how to modify the documentations.

+## First Steps With Git

-Are you willing to contribute to Twizhoosh?
-Great.
-If you only need to edit a file (e.g. adding a spelling correction entry) you may just browse the file on Github and click on the edit icon.
-Github will do the rest for you.
-But if you are trying to implement a script for Twizhoosh you should:
+You don't need to be a git master to contribute to Twizhoosh.
+If you only need to edit a file you could just browse the file on [Github](https://github.com/Soben713/Twizhoosh) and click on the edit icon.

+But if you are trying to do more (like implementing a new script) you should:

 1. Fork Twizhoosh.
 2. Create your script branch: `git checkout -b my-new-script`